zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-14.md

 Winnie that her parents “get on her case all the ti me,” meaning constantly.
 They’re always criticizing her or telling her what she is doing wrong.
 Finn says the same thing happens to him.
 Poor Finn.
 Finn says , “Yeah!
 My mom is always nagging me to do my homework.”
 “To nag” is similar to “to get on your case,” however, “to nag” usually has the meaning of to be reminding someone all the time about something he is supposed to do.

 A wife may “nag” her husband to do the dishes.
-If t he husband doesn’t do them when she asks him to do them, she may say, “Could y ou please do the dishes now,” and then 10 minutes later, “When are you goin g to do the dishes?” and then 20 minutes later, “How come you haven’t done t he dishes yet?”
+If the husband doesn’t do them when she asks him to do them, she may say, “Could y ou please do the dishes now,” and then 10 minutes later, “When are you goin g to do the dishes?” and then 20 minutes later, “How come you haven’t done the dishes yet?”
 That would be “to nag.”
 Of course, a husband can nag a wife as  well, though he won’t remain her husband very long if he does.

 In any case, Finn is complaining about his mother n agging him to do his “homework” – that is, the work that he is supposed to do from the classes he takes at school.
-Finn says his mother nags him to d o his homework and then complains that he spends too much time by himself i n his room.
+Finn says his mother nags him to d o his homework and then complains that he spends too much time by himself in his room.

 Finn says his mother “complains.”
 “To complain” (co mplain) means to show that you are unhappy about something, to say what you do n’t like about a certain person or a certain thing or a situation.
 Finn’s mo ther complains that Finn spends too much time by himself in his room rather than be ing with his family, although she also tells him he is supposed to do his homewor k.
 So, he’s a little confused and I understand that.